 # Accept Bitcoin on Your Ghost Blog Today

-Ready to power your blog with Bitcoin?
-Set up your BTCPay Server and start accepting payments
+Ready to take your blog to the next level?
+Set up BTCPay Server and start accepting Bitcoin payments today

 # Prerequisites: